Build a scatter plot

 -

-[optional] Control how the source column data is grouped and displayed in the chart:
+(Optional) Control how the source column data is grouped and displayed in the chart:

-- Hover over the source column name, then click the caret () to open the column menu.
+Hover over the source column name, then click the down arrow (

-- Truncate date - Group date values by the selected interval or unit of measure.
+Truncate date Categorize date values by the selected interval or unit of measure.
+Transform Convert the column to the selected data value type.
+Format Display axis and data labels in the selected format.

 Define the y-axis variable